rzhade3/MarkdownNotes/IntroToSystemsAndNetworking/7-ProcessorPerformance.md

 2. Lower CPI (Datapath Organization)
 3. Reduction in number of executed instructions

-All the three aformentioned optimizations cannot be done in isolation, and they must be done simultaneously, as they affect one another.
+All the three aforementioned optimizations cannot be done in isolation, and they must be done simultaneously, as they affect one another.